 Variable loading happens prior to 'Block' (and 'Add') phases, and will not overwrite any existing variable.
 Variables allowed to be set must be specified in 'LegacySchema'.
 Third-party scripts may be used to create 'nvram.plist' file.
-Example can be found in 'Tools'.
+An example of such script can be found in 'Utilities'.
 The use of third-party scripts may require 'ExposeSensitiveData' set to '0x3' to provide 'boot-path' variable with OpenCore EFI partition UUID.